palatable/lambda/README.md

 ### <a name="monads">Monads</a>

 Monads are applicative functors that additionally support a chaining operation, `flatMap :: (a -> f b) -> f a -> f b`: a function from the functor's parameter to a new instance of the same functor over a potentially different parameter.
-Because the function passed to `flatMap` can return a different instance of the same functor, functors can take advantage of multiple constructions that yield different results functorial operations, like short-circuiting, as in the following example using `Either`:
+Because the function passed to `flatMap` can return a different instance of the same functor, functors can take advantage of multiple constructions that yield different functorial operations, like short-circuiting, as in the following example using `Either`:

 ```Java
 class Person {